bjssacademy/advanced-tdd/chapter06/chapter06.md

 - Scaffolding tests
 - Feature deletion

 Scaffolding tests are trivial tests that get us started.
 Think of a test that proves we can instantiate an object.
 It tests no behaviour and no further outcome.
 It's ok to write this to get started, perhaps.
-But as soon as we have a real test for behaviour, we don;t need it anymore.
+But as soon as we have a real test for behaviour, we don't need the scaffolding anymore.

-Feature deletion happens in agile projects as the product moves away from a feature.
-Maybe we don;t need a "repeat this order" feature any more.
-In this case, we should update our tests - and code - to get rid of the feature.
-Dragging around unused features only complicates future development and often hides security vulnerabilities.
+Feature deletion happens in agile projects.
+The product moves away from a feature.
+Maybe we don't need a "repeat this order" feature any more.
+We should update our tests - and code - to get rid of the feature.
+Dragging around unused features only complicates future development.
+It may well hide an exploitable security vulnerability as well.

 #### How to safely delete tests

 Scaffolding tests are easy to remove: Delete the test.
 Check all remaining tests pass.
 No changes to component code are required, as it still behaves the same.
 It's just that other tests now cover the very basic aspects of behaviour.

 Removing a feature needs more care.
-The following steps are good:
+The following steps allow us to work in small steps, keeping code working:

 - Identify every test surrounding the feature
 - For each one, remove the production code powering the feature